Jump to content

 Entry requirements

-All subjects in the first year and third semester (VPL200 and VPL210) and BSVCBE1 General part
+Full-time social educator students passed all subjects in the first year and third semester (VPL200 and VPL210) and BSVCBE1 Social Inclusion and Active Citizenship.

 Teaching methods

 Crossing Borders involves a variety of activities.
-Participants work weekly in a transnational group through videoconferences.
+Students participate in plenary sessions and work weekly in a transnational group through videoconferences.
 Students give oral presentations, and through the weekly video videoconference, they work process oriented towards a written paper.
 Further, students find and read the relevant theory and collect relevant data through field visits and interviews, which they present to the multinational group.

-Videoconferences are an essential means of communication in the weeks leading up to the intensive week.
+Videoconferences are an essential means of communication in the weeks leading up to the intensive week when all participants meet physically in Germany at Mittweida University of Applied Sciences in week 48, 2025.

-Next to videoconferencing, the students can choose other means of communication.
+Next to videoconferencing, students can choose other means of communication, such as WhatsApp.

 Compulsory learning activities